 - Future Commerce podcast — one of the greatest shows about business and eCommerce out there.

 - Magento Forums — Sherrie Rohde puts together a great weekly digest — #MagentoMonday Community.

 What do you get in the end?

-Despite a cool badge you will get, it is work needed to be done every day to be able to help your clients and work effectively with the team.
-The certification helps you get it right and it points you to some important things you might have been missing.
-So take the challenge, study it and get certified.
+Despite a cool badge you get in the end, it is a lot of efforts made day by day in order to help your clients and work effectively with the team.
+The Magento certification helps you get it right and it leads you to some important things you might have been missing.
+So take the challenge, study it and get certified!